 What is Title IV?

-Over a period of two years, the average net price paid by all freshmen at Gateway Community and Technical College has decreased by an average of 1.0% per year.
-This means that despite total costs rising at an average annual rate of 1.9% the average aid given to freshmen has increased at a faster rate.
+Over a period of three years, the average net price paid by all freshmen at Gateway Community and Technical College has remained about the same, shifting by an average of only -0.2% per year.

 Low Net Price for Students Receiving Aid